The Combinatorial Multi-Round Ascending Auction: Omitted Proofs

 where the left-hand side is the expected utility of winning $x$ for a payment $D_i(x)$ and the right-hand side is the expected utility from following the CMRA-truthful strategy.
-The inequality holds as bidder $j$ winning $\lambda$ is efficient. \end{proof}
+The only $x$ for which the inequality holds is $x=1-\lambda$ as bidder $j$ winning $\lambda$ is efficient.
+Hence, there is no profitable deviation.